agavazov/nkvd/README.md

 ### Docker Load Balancer

-This one is very usefull if you want to have a dynamic load balancer that routes TCP traffic and automatically detects the appearance or disappearance of a container in a specific scale group.
+This one is very useful if you want to have a dynamic load balancer that routes TCP traffic and automatically detects the appearance or disappearance of a container in a specific scale group.

-This one is very useful if you want to have a dynamic load balancer that routes TCP traffic and automatically detects the joining/connect or leaving/disconnect ofa container in a specific scale group.

 ---